pipposheng/GettingandCleaningDataProject/README.md

 You should create one R script called run_analysis.R that does the following.

-Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set.
-Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
-Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
+3. Uses descriptive activity names to name the activities in the data set
+4. Appropriately labels the data set with descriptive variable names.
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+This repository contains the following files:

+run_analysis.R, the R script for this project README.md, the readme file to explain the analysis average.txt, the output data set for task 5 CodeBook.md, the code book to indicate the variables and summaries of the data set

+The structure the run_analysis.R is shown below:
+1. Create the file foder, then download, unzip the source data files.
+2. Read in the training and test data sets and the other related data sets.
+3. Label the data sets.
+4. Merges the training and test datasets into one dataset.
+5. Extracts only the measurements on the mean and standard deviation for each measurement.
+6. Appropriately labels the data set with descriptive variable names.
+7. Create and export a new tidy data set with the average of each variable for each activity and each subject.
+The new data set is store in the file average.txt.